 The Scheme requires a person and their nominee to provide a level of proof of identity.
 This is one of the ways the Scheme protects applicants' personal information.

-Where a person has previously established their identity with Services Australia, such as having a customer reference number (CRN) and as a result has a confirmed identity, they will not be required to do this again.
+Where a person has previously established their identity with Services Australia, such as having a customer reference number (CRN) or a Department of Veterans' Affairs (DVA) file number and as a result has a confirmed identity, they will not be required to do this again.
 A person without a confirmed identity will need to visit their local Services Australia Service Centre so a staff member can witness their identifying documentation.
+Identity document must be original and unaltered.

-For more information on how to confirm your identity, visit the Services Australia website.
+For more information on how to confirm your identity, visit the National Redress Scheme website - Thinking about applying.

 Statutory declaration - transitional arrangements